metio/terraform-provider-k8s/docs/resources/hazelcast_com_cron_hot_backup_v1alpha1.md

 Optional:

-- `metadata` (Map of String) Standard object's metadata of the hot backups created from this template.
+- `metadata` (Dynamic) Standard object's metadata of the hot backups created from this template.

 <a id="nestedatt--spec--hot_backup_template--spec"></a>
 ### Nested Schema for `spec.hot_backup_template.spec`